 Profiting from simplicity

-Here's an example of just that.
-Back in 2003, hedge fund manager Mohnish Pabrai began purchasing shares in oil-tanker company Frontline
+Here's an example.
+Back in 2003, hedge-fund manager Mohnish Pabrai began purchasing shares in oil-tanker company Frontline

-While other investors were worried about what the future price of oil would be -- a key determinate in oil-tanker pricing -- Pabrai took a simplified view and focused his attention on a clear-as-day factor largely ignored by others.
+While other investors were worried about the future price of oil would -- a key determinant in oil-tanker pricing -- Pabrai took a simplified view and focused his attention on a clear-as-day factor that others largely ignored.

-His two-minute drill might have read something like, "Here's a company that has to charge a large dayrate, which at the moment is difficult.
-However, the scrap metal value of the tankers is worth significantly more than the current price of the stock.
-If oil prices come back up, and Frontline can survive until then, this company currently selling for less than the scrap value of its assets should be a good investment.
-At worst, we'll get a smaller return if the company does have to scrap things."
+His two-minute drill might have read something like this: "Here's a company that has to charge a large dayrate, which at the moment is difficult, but the scrap metal value of the tankers is worth significantly more than the current price of the stock.
+If oil prices come back up, and Frontline can survive until then, this company, currently selling for less than the scrap value of its assets, should be a good investment -- and at worst, we'll get a smaller return if the company does have to scrap things."

-Pabrai wasn't certain what the future price of oil would be.
-He didn't know exactly where shipping rates were heading in the near future.
-What he did know was quite simple: Regardless of unknown factors, Frontline was undoubtedly worth more than the share price based on scrap metal value alone.
-Investors who kept it simple this way ended up making as much as 20 times their money in two years.
+Pabrai wasn't certain about the future price of oil.
+He didn't know where shipping rates were heading in the near future.
+What he did know was quite simple: Regardless of unknown factors, Frontline was undoubtedly worth more than the share price, based on scrap-metal value alone.
+Investors who kept their perspective this simple ended up making as much as 20 times their money in two years.
 Simplicity at its finest.

 The master in two minutes

-In recent months, Buffett has been gobbling up railroad stocks such as Burlington Northern
+Last year, Buffett gobbled up railroad stocks such as Burlington Northern

-Nobody can handle understanding every variable that surrounds a company.
-Thankfully, you don't have to.
-Focus on the few important factors that will lead to a successful investment and ignore the rest.
-The more complicated your investment idea is, the more likely it will fail to come true.
+Nobody can get a handle on every variable that surrounds a company.
+Fortunately, you don't have to.
+Focus on the few important factors that will lead to a successful investment, and ignore the rest.
+The more complicated your investment idea is, the more likely that it will fail to come true.
 Keep it simple, Fool!

 For more simple Foolishness: